What is the largest animatronic dinosaur?

 YT

 The Spinosaurus is set apart from their big carnivorous relatives thanks to their extraordinary adaptations for a semi-aquatic lifestyle.
-It led modern experts believe that this creature lived along rivers and lakes.
+It led modern experts to believe that this creature lived along rivers and lakes.

 With elongated jaws filled with conical teeth, these dinosaurs were perfectly suited to catch fish and other aquatic prey.
 Their long snouts and narrow jaws are reminiscent of modern-day reptiles.